 - Select Use Computer MAC Address.
 The router will then capture and use the MAC address of the computer that you are now using.
-You must be using the one computer that is allowed by the ISP. - Select Use This MAC Address, and type it in here. - Does Your Internet Connection Require A Login?
-If you usually must use a login program such as WinPOET to access the Internet, your Internet connection requires a login.
-After you select Yes, the Basic Settings screen displays, as shown in the Figure 1-6 on page 1-8.
+You must be using the one computer that is allowed by the ISP. - Select Use This MAC Address, and enter it here.

+Your Internet Connection Does Require a Login

+If a login is required by your ISP, the following settings appear in the Basic Settings screen: